 error | count | format("%d errors", _count) as errorString | fields errorString

-If your query does not meet the requirements for displaying a Single Value chart, for example, if there are no results or if it is a null result, the Single Value icon will appear grayed out in the display options.
-But you can also customize how a chart with no reults displays in the properties.
+If your query does not meet the requirements for displaying a single value chart—for example, if there are no results or if it is a null result—the single value icon will appear grayed out in the display options.
+But you can also customize how a chart with no results displays in the properties.

 - Run a query.

-- In the Aggregate tab, choose the Single Value icon to display the results graphically.
+- In the Aggregates tab, choose the single value icon to display the results graphically.